Tyron18/TMapViews/TMapViews/TMapViews.MvxPlugins/TMapViews.MvxPlugins.Bindings.iOS/README.md

 * `MvxBindingMKMapViewDelegate`

 ## MvxBindingMKAnnotationView
-The `MvxBindingMKAnnotationView' is used to create MvvmCross-bindable markers against a `IBindingMapAnnotation` viewmodel.
+The `MvxBindingMKAnnotationView` is used to create MvvmCross-bindable markers against a `IBindingMapAnnotation` viewmodel.
 To use a `MvxBindingMKAnnotationView`, you simply extend the object, and in the constructor, set the view up as needed, creating your bindings in a `DelayBind` action.

 ### Example